baumanab/EDA_R_Udacity/EDA_R_FinalProject/data/readme.txt

 This document describes the data set used in my final project.
 The data originated as below:

+WA DOH employees generously assembled3 data sets for my project for school years 2011-2012, 2012-2013, and 2013-2014.
+The 2011-2012 set is the most comprehensive in terms of school covered and relevant fields.
+Each data set contains an observation about a school.
+The 3 data sets were bound into one data set, then explored.

 The initial data and cleaning/assembly of the combined data frame can be found here:
 [githubrepo](https://github.com/baumanab/EDA_R_Udacity/tree/master/EDA_R_FinalProject/EDA_R_FinalProject.Rmd)